370Z Nismo Stage 2 Flex Fuel Build – 236 kW ATW

 Dyno sheet showing 236.7 kW on E85 and 222.5 kW on 98 RON power curves

-Both runs were measured at the wheels on our Dyno Innovations dyno:
+Both runs measured at the wheels on our roller dyno:

 On E85: 236.7 kW @ 7,274 RPM / 346.2 Nm @ 5,140 RPM